RaquelAlbuquerque1/crud-create-repo/README.md

 ## Business Rules

 - Should be able to create a new repository
-- Should be able to list the projectsShould be able to list the projects
+- Should be able to list the projects
 - Should be able to update repository
 - Should not be able to update a non existing repository
 - Should not be able to update repository likes manually